‘We prepare and display our best skill sets, when we have faceless enemies’

 Almost all insurance companies have resorted to working from home.
 Our recovery department should be aggressively pursuing for credit payments more than ever before and drive in maximum payments during this period.

 As being blessed as an elective surgery, the patients who need vision care surgeries like Cataract or Glaucoma, will wait for the dangerous time to pass, which will largely depend on the public messaging, and government ease of restrictions on the community.
 Post this crisis, there would be lot of concerns on possibility of infections from hospitals during the surgeries.
 This is where our Communication department should 12/7 work on individually communicating and reassuring the general public and prospective patients about the safety protocols we always been following in our OR.

-At this critical crisis the entire nation is staring at, much ignored health care sector has come to foremost attention now from all bodies of government.
-The ministry of health care is being much looked upon by the population on preventive and corrective measures and policies.
-Doctors and paramedics have risen up to the occasion braving the risks associated to themselves and rendering humanitarian service in detection tests and ICU care.
+At this critical crisis the entire nation is staring at, much-ignored health care sector has come to foremost attention now from all bodies of government.
+The Ministry of health care is being looked upon by the population on preventive and corrective measures and policies.
+Doctors and paramedics have risen up to the occasion braving the risks associated with themselves and rendering humanitarian service in detection tests and ICU care.
 We all look upon the government to focus on reviving the health care segment, and prepare all medical fraternity for any such future crisis nation may have to battle collectively.
-Much is expected from the government to subsidize the input costs of surgical consumables, medical equipment costs, and also support indigenous manufacturing houses of medical equipments, peripherals, and consumables.
+Much is expected from the government to subsidize the input costs of surgical consumables, and medical equipment costs, and also support indigenous manufacturing houses of medical equipments, peripherals, and consumables.
 Also the appalling payment systems of CGHS and State government health care schemes.
 Many hospitals are facing financial crisis, due to large receivables from health care schemes of government.
-Post this crisis, government should take concrete steps to release outstanding payments to health care players, in order to revive the cash crisis to revamp the operations and come back to normalcy.
+Post this crisis, the government should take concrete steps to release outstanding payments to healthcare players, in order to revive the cash crisis to revamp the operations and come back to normalcy.